p2pu/p2pu-website/_topics/job-readiness.md

 featured: true
 course_data: job_readiness
 ---

+### About This Topic
+Also known as "work readiness" or "job preparedness training", job readiness has varying definitions across institutions.
+We’re defining it as getting the job: gaining the skills and developing the strategies necessary to effectively search for employment, build a resume, and improve interview skills.
+More than 25% of learning circle participants globally indicate that they are participating at least in part because they are looking for a new job.
+Learning circles can approach this from a variety of perspectives, including searching for employment, building a resume, and improving interview skills.

 ### Practices
 - Honor the varying degrees of urgency: while some patrons may be looking to change an existing job, others may not have a job and may feel less patient with the process depending on their situation.
 A good way to address this is to ensure that there are tangible takeaways from each meeting (e.g. an updated resume, feedback on a cover letter).